 Patty Klein by Jan Steeman

-Patty Klein was a Dutch comic scriptwriter and poet whose career spanned more than fifty years, and is by right called the "grande dame of Dutch comics".
+Patty Klein was a Dutch comic scriptwriter and poet whose career spanned over fifty years, and is by right called the "grande dame of Dutch comics".
 Starting off in 1966, she was one of the few people in the Netherlands who wrote comics on a full time basis.
-She was furthermore the first woman with a fulltime job in the Dutch comic industry.
+She was also the first woman with a full time job in the Dutch comic industry.
 Klein has worked with many important comic artists, and wrote stories for nearly every Dutch comic magazine.
-She is mostly associated with the girls' magazine Tina, for which she has written many series since 1973.
-Her most famous creation is the clumsy girl 'Noortje', which she created with Jan Steeman in 1975.
-Between 1975 and 2016 it was with its 41 years the longest-running comic strip in the Netherlands made continuously by the same team.
-Besides comics she wrote poetry under her married name Patty Scholten.
+She is mostly associated with the girls' magazine Tina, for which she has written a great many series since 1973.
+Her most famous creation is the clumsy girl 'Noortje', which she created with Jan Steeman.
+Between 1975 and 2016, it was with its 41 years the longest-running comic strip in the Netherlands made continuously by the same team.
+Besides comics, she has written poetry under her married name Patty Scholten.

 Early life

-She was born as Patricia Cecilia Klein in The Hague in 1946.
+Patricia Cecilia Klein was born in The Hague in 1946.
 Her parents had lived and worked in Berlin, Germany, but fled back to their home country when the Russian army approached the city at the end of World War II.
-They named their daughter Patricia, as a tribute to their repatriation.
-Patty Klein grew up in Amsterdam, where she developed a fascination for animals and reading.
-Klein filled most pages of her high school newspaper with her stories and poems.
-From the age of 16, all her spare time was spent as a volunteer in the Artis zoo, where she helped the zookeeper taking care of the animals.
+As a tribute to their repatriation, they named their daughter Patricia.
+Klein grew up in Amsterdam, where she developed a fascination for animals and reading.
+With her stories and poems, Klein filled many pages of her high school newspaper.
+From the age of 16, she spent all of her spare time as a volunteer in the Artis zoo, where she helped the zookeeper take care of the animals.
 Much like the comic industry, working in a zoo was men's work at the time, and the zoo's director was not aware of her presence.
-Klein recalled hiding in the reptile house on several occasions whenever he walked by.
+Klein recalled that whenever he walked by, she had to hide in the reptile house.

 Toonder Studio's

-At age 20, she applied for a job at the Toonder Studios, which were located at the Geldersekade in Amsterdam at the time.
-Marten Toonder had just moved to Ireland and scriptwriter Lo Hartog van Banda had also left the studio, so additional writers were needed.
-She became an apprentice of studio chief Andries Brandt and within a short time participated in nearly every production.
-At first, she combined freelance studio work with her biology studies.
-After a year Klein cancelled her studies and became a fulltime writer, while enjoying the Amsterdam hippie life in her spare time.
-She later joined the studios at its new location in the castle of Nederhorst den Bergh.
+At age 20, Klein applied for a job at the Toonder Studios, the major Dutch comics and animation production house at the time, located at the Geldersekade in Amsterdam.
+Studio founder Marten Toonder had just moved to Ireland and lead scriptwriter Lo Hartog van Banda had also left the studio, so additional writers were needed.
+Klein became an apprentice of studio chief Andries Brandt and within a short time, participated in almost every production.
+At first, she combined doing freelance studio work with her biology studies, but after a year, she canceled her studies and became a ful ltime writer.
+In her spare time, she enjoyed the Amsterdam hippie life.
+She later joined the studios at its new location in the castle of Nederhorst den Berg.

 One of the Patty Klein's 'Panda' gags with art by Piet Wijn.

-Klein's test assignment was the plot of the 'Tom Poes' balloon comic story 'Tom Poes en de Woelwater' (1966, art by Wim Lensen and Frits Godhelp), which appeared in the weekly Dutch-language Disney magazine Donald Duck.
-The finished script was however written by Brandt, with whom she would work on a steady base during her time with the Toonder Studios.
-Klein didn't feel comfortable with the typical language of Marten Toonder's personal comic creations.
-The author was renowned for his highly sophisticated, cultivated and somewhat eccentric use of language, which was difficult to mimick, let alone surpass.
-Therefore Klein didn't work with the Toonder characters that much, apart from the advertising story 'Tom Poes en de Wiekschieters' (1970) for Alete-Molenaar porridge and about 20 gag strips starring 'Panda', which appeared on the wrappers of Bolletje biscuit rusk (1972).
+At the studio, Klein's test assignment was the plot of the 'Tom Poes' balloon comic story 'Tom Poes en de Woelwater' (1966, art by Wim Lensen and Frits Godhelp), which appeared in the weekly Dutch-language Disney magazine Donald Duck.
+After submitting her plot, the finished script was however written by Brandt, with whom she worked on a steady basis during her time with the Toonder Studios.
+However, Klein felt uncomfortable with the typical language of Marten Toonder's personal comic creations.
+The author was renowned for his highly sophisticated, cultivated and eccentric use of language, which was difficult to mimic, let alone surpass.
+As a result, Klein didn't work with the typical Toonder characters that much, apart from the advertising story 'Tom Poes en de Wiekschieters' (1970) for Alete-Molenaar porridge and about 20 gag strips starring 'Panda', which appeared on the wrappers of Bolletje biscuit rusk (1972).
 The latter were drawn by Piet Wijn.
+The rest of her Toonder Studio's work was dedicated to the many other comics the team created for newspapers and magazines.

 Big Bad Wolf script by Patty Klein and Andries BrandtBig Bad Wolf by Jan Steeman